50 Cent: 'I Forgot' Taking 700 Bitcoins For 2014 Album; Stake Is Now Worth Millions

 The story of 50 Cent's bitcoin perspicacity is emerging nearly two years after the rapper filed for bankruptcy protection under his given name, Curtis Jackson.
 As NPR reported at the time, "He says he's broke, but he posted Instagram photos showing piles of cash in a refrigerator."

 Back when 50 Cent released his 2014 album, bitcoin was mostly known as a "virtual currency" that was still trying to push its way into the mainstream.
-The game company Zynga accepted it for some purchases; so did Newegg and Dell — and by the end of the year, so did Microsoft.
+The game company Zynga accepted it for some purchases; so did Dell and electronics retailer Newegg — and by the end of the year, so did Microsoft.

 On the day the album came out, 50 Cent took part in an Ask Me Anything (AMA) on Reddit.
 As International Business Times reports, he talked about accepting bitcoin as a way to "stay with times."